emmajanedrews/base-template/_posts/2018-04-20-the-process-of-buying-a-house-in-this-market.md

 {% include youtube.html %}

-If you’re reading this and you’re a buyer in this market, you’re probably realized that there is a lot of competition out there for homes these days.
+If you’re reading this and you’re a buyer in this market, you’ve probably realized that there is a lot of competition out there for homes these days.
 You may have even put in offers and lost out to other bidders.

 I know it can be frustrating, but I also want you to know that we can help. **We use advanced marketing and advertising to identify homeowners who are getting ready to sell their properties but haven’t listed them for sale on the market yet.**